wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_savemempool.md

 ---
-title: btc:savemempool \[POST\] {disallowed}
+title: savemempool  {disallowed} - Bitcoin
-description: Dumps the mempool to disk.
-It will fail until the previous dump is fullyloaded.
+description: Example code for the savemempool  {disallowed} json-rpc method. Сomplete guide on how to use savemempool  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters